Every new developer learns the following core principles of software engineering early in their career:

 How reliable is the author?

-If a library is being actively supported by its author, it’s a good sign that it will remain stable, longer term, through platform and frameworks updates.
+If a library is being actively supported by its author, it’s a good sign that it will remain stable, longer-term, through platform and framework updates.

 How well-written is the library?

 Briefly go through the code and try to evaluate how well structured it is.
 Typically, good authors document well.
 Does it include a comprehensive and up-to-date README file?

 A well-documented library will help make integration smooth and effortless.
 Good code quality will probably mean a stable and performant library, with few bugs.